DynamoBen/WIFItally/README.md

 * Webpage configuration
 * Up to 256 Individually addressable lights
 * Upgradable firmware
-* Wirecast, vMix (Future), Blackmagic ATEM ([additional hardware required]( https://github.com/henne-/wifitally))
+* Wirecast, vMix, Blackmagic ATEM ([additional hardware required]( https://github.com/henne-/wifitally))

 ## Hardware
 ### Programming
 The initial programming of the tally light requires a USB to serial converter, after that new firmware can be uploaded via the web configuration.

 Initial programming is a two-part process:
 * Compile and Load the firmware via the Arduino IDE
 * Upload static files to flash (stored in SPIFFS)